 Commercial routers are generally designed for non-techy users to operate easily.
 Unfortunately, this ease of use comes at the cost of limiting what you can do with them.
 DD-WRT is an open source project aimed at developing a Linux-based firmware solution that removes the restrictions placed on routers by their default programming.

 At the end of this article, we’ll explore different points relating to DD-WRT routers, such as the advantages that DD-WRT provides, how to flash a normal router by yourself, and how to set up VPN on DD-WRT.

 Flashed DD-WRT Router Providers

 There are two primary providers of flashed dd-wrt routers – FlashRouters and RouterSource –and both have their good and bad points.
 FlashRouters is definitely a lot bigger, provides a much larger range and has marginally lower prices.
 It also provides Tomato routers alongside DD-WRT.
 RouterSource also offers Sabai OS flashed routers, which are designed with VPN users in mind and perform excellently.
 They also feature “Gateways”, which allow you to specify which devices connected to the router use the VPN and which bypass it.

 On the support side, RouterSource definitely trumps FlashRouters.
-Not only does it provide a one-year hardware and technical guarantee, it also offers a 90-day satisfaction guarantee (compared to 90 days and no satisfaction guarantee).
+Not only does it provide a one-year hardware and technical guarantee, it also offers a 90-day satisfaction guarantee (compared to 90 days hardware and 30 day satisfaction guarantee).
 So if you’re new to the world of flashed routers and could run into a lot of issues, RouterSource will likely be worth its more expensive price.

 A lot of routers are compatible with DD-WRT, so this list can in no way be considered definitive.
 Still, these routers come highly recommended and are good, solid choices.
 Given the differences and capabilities, we’ve decided against putting them in order of preference, in favour of letting you choose which features are important to you.